-Making discriminatory opinions, while we are all entitled to our views.
-You should tread lightly in regards, to making your thoughts on the delicate and sensitive subject public.
+You are making biased opinions, while we are all entitled to our views.
+You should tread lightly in regards to making your thoughts on the delicate and sensitive subject public.

 Making remarks that may be seen as discriminatory associated with race, gender, age, religion, or sexual orientation.

 Can send potential employers running in the other direction.